-Under Alternatives A and B (Volume 2, Appendix 3.16-C, Figure 12), the historic SPRR Depot/Millbrae Station (which has been previously relocated to accommodate past station improvements) and associated surface parking along California Drive would be relocated approximately 100 feet north and would be set back from the existing railway right-of-way by an additional 40 feet west to accommodate track modifications.
+Under Alternatives A and B (Volume 2, Appendix 3.16-C, Figure 12), the historic SPRR Depot/Millbrae Station (previously relocated to accommodate past station improvements) and associated surface parking along California Drive would be relocated approximately 100 feet north and would be set back from the existing railway right-of-way by an additional 40 feet west to accommodate track modifications.
 New HSR infrastructure would be constructed at the existing Millbrae Station.
-The project would also include modifications associated with OCS poles and an OCS pole electrical safety zone, a TCE immediately west of the historic station building relocation site, temporary electrical utilities relocation immediately north and south of the historic station building relocation site, and permanent telecommunication utilities relocation immediately north of the historic station building relocation site.
+The project would also include modifications associated with OCS poles and an OCS pole electrical safety zone, a TCE immediately west of the historic station building relocation site, temporary electrical utilities relocation immediately north and south of the historic station building relocation site.
 The California Drive right-of-way 20 feet east of the historic station building relocation site would be retained.

-The contractor will prepare a pre-construction conditions assessment of the SPRR Depot/Millbrae Station and, based on the condition of the structure, will develop a plan for its protection.
+The contractor would prepare a pre-construction conditions assessment of the SPRR Depot/Millbrae Station and, based on the condition of the structure, would develop a plan for its protection.
 Protection plans identify stabilization or other measures required to avoid or minimize inadvertent adverse effects.
-In this case, other applicable measures will include preparation of a relocation plan for the station, given that its relocation is included as a proposed project activity (CUL-IAMF#6).
-Protection measures will be in place prior to any construction activities; construction staff will be alerted of the need to avoid affecting this built resource in the reports completed for CUL-IAMF#6 and will be tasked to maintain protective measures throughout construction, including during relocation of the station (CUL-IAMF#2).
-An architectural historian will monitor the efficacy of the protective measures, as defined in the protection plan and the relocation plan.
-Should any inadvertent damage occur during construction or relocation, the architectural historian and, if needed, a structural engineer will assess the damage and determine the best approach to repair the depot, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO (CUL-IAMF#6).
+In this case, other applicable measures would include preparation of a relocation plan for the station, given that its relocation is included as a proposed project activity (CUL-IAMF#6).
+Protection measures would be in place prior to any construction activities; construction staff would be alerted of the need to avoid affecting this built resource in the reports completed for CUL-IAMF#6 and would be tasked to maintain protective measures throughout construction, including during relocation of the station (CUL-IAMF#2).
+An architectural historian would monitor the efficacy of the protective measures, as defined in the protection plan and the relocation plan.
+Should any inadvertent damage occur during construction or relocation, the architectural historian and, if needed, a structural engineer would assess the damage and determine the best approach to repair the depot, following the SOI's Standards for the Treatment of Historic Properties and in consultation with the Authority and the SHPO (CUL-IAMF#6).

-The contractor will prepare a BEMP prior to construction to detail the monitoring methods and process required for ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
-The contractor will use these planning documents to put protective measures in place prior to construction (CUL-IAMF#8).
+The contractor would prepare a BEMP prior to construction to detail the monitoring methods and process required for ground-disturbing activities within 1,000 feet of the property (CUL-IAMF#7).
+The contractor would implement these planning documents to put protective measures in place prior to construction (CUL-IAMF#8).